alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 You must fill in the [standard organogram template](https://ckan.publishing.service.gov.uk/publisher-files/Blank_Organogram_Template_latest.xls) with the details of your department's SCS 1 and 2 employees.

-### How to publish an organogram
+### Publish an organogram dataset

 Follow these instructions if your organisation does not already have an organogram dataset.
+The instructions help you publish a new dataset containing an organogram.
+You can then add future organograms to this dataset.

 1. Create your organogram using the [standard organogram template](https://ckan.publishing.service.gov.uk/publisher-files/Blank_Organogram_Template_latest.xls).
 2. Sign into the [Data Publisher](https://ckan.publishing.service.gov.uk/).